Geoffrey Brissaud: 2020–21 season: World Championship debut

-2021–22 season
+2021–22 season: Grand Prix debut

 Lopareva/Brissaud made their seasonal Challenger debut at the 2021 CS Lombardia Trophy, placing eighth.
+They then competed at the 2021 Master's de Patinage, winning the silver medal.

 They were initially assigned to make their Grand Prix debut at the 2021 Cup of China, but following its cancellation, they were reassigned to the 2021 Gran Premio d'Italia.
 They placed sixth at the event, setting new personal bests in the free dance and total score.
-They finished in fourth place at the 2021 Internationaux de France, setting new personal bests in the rhythm dance and total score.
+They went on to finish in fourth place at the 2021 Internationaux de France, setting new personal bests in the rhythm dance and total score.
 Lopareva said they were "very happy with the result" of their first Grand Prix season.

 After winning a silver medal at the International Cup of Nice, Lopareva/Brissaud won their second consecutive national silver medal.
 They were assigned to the 2022 European Championships in Tallinn, where they finished ninth.

-2022–23 season: Challenger and Grand Prix medals
+2022–23 season: First French national title; Challenger and Grand Prix medals

 Prior to the season, it was announced that Lopareva and Brissaud would begin splitting their time between training in Lyon, France under coach, Roxane Petetin, and in Montreal, Quebec, Canada under coaches, Romain Haguenauer, Marie France Dubreuil, Patrice Lauzon, and Pascal Denis.

-Lopareva/Brissaud began the season by winning the silver medal at the 2022 CS Budapest Trophy.
+They began the season by winning gold at the 2022 Master's de Patinage and silver at the 2022 CS Budapest Trophy.
 With Gabriella Papadakis and Guillaume Cizeron sitting out at least the season, Lopareva/Brissaud, were the most senior French team assigned to compete at the 2022 Grand Prix de France, where they won the bronze medal, their first on the Grand Prix.
 They finished fifth at the 2022 NHK Trophy.

 At the French championships in Rouen, Lopareva/Brissaud won the national title for the first time in their career.
 At the 2023 European Championships in Espoo, they finished sixth in the rhythm dance, missing the final flight of the free dance by 0.42 behind Czechs Taschlerová/Taschler.
 They overtook the Czechs in the free dance, finishing fifth overall.
 They finished twelfth at the 2023 World Championships.
 Lopareva/Brissaud then joined Team France for the 2023 World Team Trophy, finishing fifth in the rhythm dance and fourth in the free dance.
 Team France finished in fifth place.